 Rebecca joined UnLocal in 2019 with 10 years of experience representing immigrants of all ages in removal proceedings, with a particular focus in Asylum and Protection under the Convention Against Torture.
 She practices regularly before the Immigration Court, Board of Immigration Appeals, and Federal Court of Appeals for the Second Circuit.
 In addition, Rebecca clerked at the New York Immigration Court through the Attorney General’s Department of Justice Honors Program.
 She is a 2002 graduate of Oberlin College and a 2009 graduate of the New York University School of Law.

-Tina Romero is staff attorney at the Legal Aid Society.
+Tina Romero is senior staff attorney at the Legal Aid Society.
 She specializes in immigrant youth representation, practicing in both state and federal courts.
 She advises the Legal Aid Society's Juvenile Rights Practice on immigration matters, supervises pro bono attorneys, and coordinates the New York City SIJS Advocates' group, which engages in local and national policy advocacy.
-In 2014, she assisted in the creation of the ICARE coalition to ensure unaccompanied children in New York City obtained representation in immigration court.
-She co-teaches an externship at Columbia Law School on Unaccompanied Immigrant Youth.
-Tina graduated from the University of Notre Dame in 2001.
+In 2014, she started the Immigrant Youth Advocacy Externship at Columbia Law School.
+She also assisted in the creation of the ICARE coalition to ensure unaccompanied children in New York City obtained representation in immigration court.
+Tina graduated from the University of Notre Dame in 2001 magna cum laude.
 She received her J.D. from Loyola University Chicago School of Law in 2005.
 She is admitted in New York and Illinois.

-Wendy Wylegala is Director for Legal Technical Assistance at Kids in Need of Defense (KIND), a national non-profit organization that provides free legal services to unaccompanied immigrant children facing removal proceedings.
-She designs legal training programs, writes practice guidance, and provides case-specific technical assistance to a legal staff of over 180 in KIND’s ten field offices.
+Wendy Wylegala is Director for Legal Strategy at Kids in Need of Defense (KIND), a national non-profit organization that provides free legal services to unaccompanied immigrant children facing removal proceedings.
+She prepares practice guidance, provides case-specific technical assistance to a legal staff of over 200 in KIND’s ten field offices, and supports KIND’s litigation program.
 Wendy joined KIND in November 2008, working in the Newark, NJ and New York, NY field offices where she trained and mentored pro bono attorneys, and conducted intake interviews and know-your-rights programs for detained and released unaccompanied children.
-Until 2016 she served as supervising attorney in the New York field office.
+From 2011 to 2016 she served as supervising attorney in the New York field office.
 Before joining KIND, Wendy worked at a private law firm for eight years, and represented special immigrant juvenile clients on a pro bono basis.
 Before attending law school, she was an Ombudsman at New York City’s Office of the Public Advocate.
 She is admitted to practice in New York, and received her law degree from New York University School of Law, and her B.A. from Barnard College.
-She is a member of the New York City Chapter of AILA, and of the Immigration and Nationality Committee of the New York City Bar Association.
+She is a member of the New York City Chapter of AILA, and serves as Secretary of the Immigration and Nationality Law Committee of the New York City Bar Association.